AdobeDocs/certification.en/help/certifications/restart-program.md

 If you have:

 * Received an email invitation to participate
-* Passed one of the exams below but it's now expired
+* Passed one of the exams below
+* You're certification has expired in April 2023

 ...this is the renewal path for YOU!

 ![Certification Expert Badge](/help/certifications/assets/expert-badge-small.png) ![Certification Master Badge](/help/certifications/assets/master-badge-small.png)

 >[!NOTE]
 >
->**This program will be available April 4th, 2023 - October 1st, 2023.**
+>**This program is offered from April 4th, 2023 through October 1st, 2023.**

-## Eligible certifications
+## Exams eligible to re-certify

 >[!BEGINTABS]